grimmlab/easyPheno/docs/source/tutorials.rst

         python3 -m easyPheno.run --help

 Feel free to test easyPheno, e.g. with other prediction models.
-If you want to start using your own data, please carefully read our :ref:`Data Guide`: to make sure that your data fulfills all requirements.
+If you want to start using your own data, please carefully read our :ref:`Data Guide`: to ensure that your data fulfills all requirements.

 HowTo: Run easyPheno as a pip package
 ------------------------------------------